Rock Star: INXS: Background

 Contestants were housed in the Paramour Mansion, and squared off in a singing contest featuring well-known rock songs.
 Each week, viewers voted for their favorite contestant.
 The three contestants with the fewest votes performed an INXS song the following night.
 The members of the band then decided which contestant would be sent home, with lead guitarist Tim Farriss invoking the show's catchphrase to the departing contestant, "You're just not right for our band, INXS."

 The show originally appeared three nights a week on CBS.
 The format consisted of a half-hour behind-the-scenes episode on Monday, a one-hour performance episode on Tuesday and a half-hour elimination episode on Wednesday.
 However, on August 3, 2005, CBS announced the behind-the-scenes episode would move to Sunday nights on VH1 effective August 7, 2005, due to low ratings in the United States.
 As the show continued, the ratings improved.
 This prompted the Wednesday results show to be expanded to one hour for the duration of its run.
 The winner, J. D. Fortune, was announced on Tuesday, September 20, 2005.

 Runner-up Marty Casey and his Chicago-based band Lovehammers were invited to open for INXS on their 2006 tour.

 Directed by Michael A. Simon, the show was executive produced by Survivor's Mark Burnett and hosted by Brooke Burke and former Jane's Addiction and Red Hot Chili Peppers guitarist Dave Navarro.
 Other executive producers were David Goffin (American Idol, On the Lot, Eco-Challenge, Combat Missions), Lisa Hennessy (Eco-Challenge) and INXS managers David Edwards and Michael Murchison, with Conrad Riggs as co-executive producer.

-Five musicians (Paul Mirkovich, Jim McGorman, Nate Morton, Sasha Krivstov, and Rafael Moreira) made up the house band that backed the 15 contestants during the show.
+Five musicians (Paul Mirkovich, Jim McGorman, Nate Morton, Sasha Krivtsov, and Rafael Moreira) made up the house band that backed the 15 contestants during the show.

 A.J.
 Dickerson and Scott C. Wilson were among the many video editors of the Tuesday performance shows.
 Scott C. Wilson did the final mixes on the Tuesday performance shows.